ChuanxinZhai/WM9A4-Digital-Development-with-Python/README.md

 It helps me better understand the course content and improve my programming skills.

+(It is only a demonstration so please do not copy my codes directly.
+Add your personal thought!)

 ### Tools and Software

 ![Visual Studio Code](https://img.shields.io/badge/-Visual%20Studio%20Code-007ACC?style=flat-square&logo=visualstudiocode&logoColor=white)